rust-br/rust-book-pt-br/second-edition/src/ch05-01-defining-structs.md

 ﻿## Defining and Instantiating Structs
-## Definindo e instanciando Structs
+## Definindo e Instanciando Structs

 Structs are similar to tuples, which were discussed in Chapter 3.
 Like tuples, the pieces of a struct can be different types.
 Unlike tuples, we name each piece